 It is estimated that there are some 27 million slaves across the globe today.
 Although slavery has not happened in the same magnitude, affecting one single continent since the abolition, as unimaginable as it seems, slavery still persists in the 21st Century.

 Slavery still exists today in many different forms and does not involve one particular country or culture.
 A 'slave' today is defined by Anti-Slavery International as someone who is:

 - Forced to work - through mental or physical threat

 - Owned or controlled by an 'employer', usually through mental or physical abuse or threatened abuse

-- Dehumanised, treated as a commodity or bought and sold as 'property'
+- Dehumanised, bought and sold as 'property'

 - Physically constrained or has restrictions placed on his or her freedom of movement